jakebathman/tailwindcss-uk-docs/source/docs/upgrading-to-v1.blade.md

   }
 ```

-Next, update any sections that were referencing the `colors` variable using the new closure syntax:
+Next, update any sections that were referencing the `colours` variable using the new closure syntax:

 ```diff
   let defaultConfig = require('tailwindcss/defaultConfig')()